gbdev/pandocs/content/Video_Display.md

 remains unchanged).
 And any attempts to read from VRAM/OAM will return undefined data (typically a value of FFh).

-For this reason the program should verify if VRAM/OAM is accessable before actually reading or writing to it.
+For this reason the program should verify if VRAM/OAM is accessible before actually reading or writing to it.
 This is usually done by reading the Mode Bits from the STAT Register (FF41).
-When doing this (as described in the examples below) you should take care that no interrupts occur between the wait loops and the following memory access - the memory is guaranted to be accessable only for a few cycles directly after the wait loops have completed.
+When doing this (as described in the examples below) you should take care that no interrupts occur between the wait loops and the following memory access - the memory is guaranteed to be accessible only for a few cycles directly after the wait loops have completed.

-### VRAM (memory at 8000h-9FFFh) is accessable during Mode 0-2
+### VRAM (memory at 8000h-9FFFh) is accessible during Mode 0-2

 ` Mode 0 - H-Blank Period,`\
 ` Mode 1 - V-Blank Period, and`\